-If a person is burping more than usual, it may be due to the food and drink they are consuming.
+If a person is burping a lot, it may be due to the food and drink they are consuming.
 It could also stem from gastroesophageal reflux disease (GERD) or a behavioral condition known as aerophagia.

 A burp is a normal bodily function that occurs when the body releases excess air from the digestive tract through the mouth.
 The air typically enters the digestive tract when a person eats or drinks.